-The district has an active timber sale program, selling about 8-20 MMbf per year between the Gold Beach and Powers Ranger Districts.
+The districts have an active timber sale program, selling about 8-20 MMbf per year.
 This volume comes primarily from thinning managed plantations and thinning in natural stands.
 Primary harvest species include Douglas-fir and western hemlock.
 Logging systems are often complex because of variable topography, soils, and many streams.